PhanDungTri/keyreveal/README.md

 **Everyone :heart: giveaways and so do I :tada:**

-I have taken part in many of them, most of them are on the social media.
-The host publicly post a bunch of product keys in a Facebook group or subreddit.
-These giveaways are first come, first served.
-Some kind people leave the message after claiming the keys so that latecomers will know which key is still available.
+I've joined a lot of them, and most of them are on social media.
+The host put a bunch of product keys in a Facebook group or subreddit where everyone could see them.
+First come, first served is how these free things work.
+Kind people leave the message after taking the keys so that people who arrive later will know which key is still free.

-But there are also many people, I call them the ninjas, just sneak in, grab the keys then slip out without saying anything.
-This makes the latecomers have to try they keys one by one to realize that these keys are already **CLAIMED**.
-What an evil!
+But there are also a lot of people, whom I call "ninjas," who just sneak in, grab the keys, and leave without saying a word.
+This means that latecomers have to try each key one at a time to find out that it has already been taken.
+What a bad thing!

-**KEYREVEAL** allow everyone to fully enjoy the fun of the giveaways by providing the way to keep track the statuses of the keys.
-So that people can know which key is already claimed and which one is still available.
-Besides, the host can make the giveaway public or private, or protect it with the password.
-And finally, **KEYREVEAL** is open source.
+**KEYREVEAL** makes it easy for everyone to enjoy giveaways to the fullest by keeping track of the status of the keys.
+So that people can see which keys have already been taken and which ones are still open.
+Also, the host can choose whether the giveaway is open to the public or not, or they can use a password to protect it.
+Lastly, **KEYREVEAL** is free to use.

 <p align="right">(<a href="#top">back to top</a>)</p>